nicollehahn/blog/_posts/2015-08-28-heads-will-spin.md

+---
 layout: post
 title: Heads Will Roll
-description: how I can't stop wanting to learn some new thing(s)
+description: "How I can't stop wanting to learn some new thing(s)."
-category: articles
+categories: articles
+date: 2015-08-28
 tags: [newbie_troubles]
 image:
         feature: freshwaterandstrawberries.jpg
 ---
 They don't tell you when you get into Web Development that many times you will feel as if things fly right over your head ---- or after much learning and coding, your head will keep spinning.